 Current Year Winners

 Each year, the WTS Puget Sound Chapter honors achievement in the transportation industry with several coveted awards.
-The awards for the 2024 – 2025 year will be presented at our annual Gala on April 3.
+The awards for the 2024-2025 year were presented at our annual gala on April 3, 2025.
+Check back soon for information about the 2025-2026 awards, which will be presented at this year's gala on April 2, 2026.
+Tickets for the 2026 Gala are on sale now.

 Woman of the Year